SHADE-AI/diplomacy-playground/README.md

 Containers will run processes that accept a core configuration via form of environment variables.
 Examples might include `HOST`, `PORT`, `POWER`, `DAIDE_PORT`, and so on.

 Realistically, this is too simplistic an approach, as we will need to allow for bots that are an ensemble of containers (i.e. bot process, database process, message queue, model server, etc.) but the core concept is that the bot process will be containerized and be parameterized via environment variables.

+## BOTS

+We have a handful of demonstration bots that show the basics of connecting to a server and playing autonomously.

+### Random Bot